wangkaisine/SGE-On-CentOS/README.md

 安装过程中，需要同意一些默认配置。
-> press enter at the intro screen ress "y" and then specify sgeadmin as the user id eave the install dir as /BiO/gridengine ou will now be asked about port configuration for the master, normally you would choose the default (2) which uses the /etc/services file ccept the sge_qmaster info ou will now be asked about port configuration for the master, normally you would choose the default (2) which uses the /etc/services file ccept the sge_execd info eave the cell name as "default" nter an appropriate cluster name when requested eave the spool dir as is ress "n" for no windows hosts! ress "y" (permissions are set correctly) ress "y" for all hosts in one domain f you have Java available on your Qmaster and wish to use SGE Inspect or SDM then enable the JMX MBean server and provide the requested information - probably answer "n" at this point! ress enter to accept the directory creation notification nter "classic" for classic spooling (berkeleydb may be more appropriate for large clusters) ress enter to accept the next notice nter "20000-20100" as the GID range (increase this range if you have execution nodes capable of running more than 100 concurrent jobs) ccept the default spool dir or specify a different folder (for example if you wish to use a shared or local folder outside of SGE_ROOT nter an email address that will be sent problem reports ress "n" to refuse to change the parameters you have just configured ress enter to accept the next notice ress "y" to install the startup scripts ress enter twice to confirm the following messages ress "n" for a file with a list of hosts nter the names of your hosts who will be able to administer and submit jobs (enter alone to finish adding hosts) kip shadow hosts for now (press "n") hoose "1" for normal configuration and agree with "y" ress enter to accept the next message and "n" to refuse to see the previous screen again and then finally enter to exit the installer
+> press enter at the intro screen
+> press "y" and then specify sgeadmin as the user id
+> leave the install dir as /BiO/gridengine
+> You will now be asked about port configuration for the master, normally you would choose the default (2) which uses the /etc/services file
+> Accept the sge_qmaster info
+> You will now be asked about port configuration for the master, normally you would choose the default (2) which uses the /etc/services file
+> Accept the sge_execd info
+> Leave the cell name as "default"
+> Enter an appropriate cluster name when requested
+> Leave the spool dir as is
+> Press "n" for no windows hosts!
+> Press "y" (permissions are set correctly)
+> Press "y" for all hosts in one domain
+> If you have Java available on your Qmaster and wish to use SGE Inspect or SDM then enable the JMX MBean server and provide the requested information - probably answer "n" at this point!
+> Press enter to accept the directory creation notification
+> E nter "classic" for classic spooling (berkeleydb may be more appropriate for large clusters)
+> Press enter to accept the next notice
+> Enter "20000-20100" as the GID range (increase this range if you have execution nodes capable of running more than 100 concurrent jobs)
+> Accept the default spool dir or specify a different folder (for example if you wish to use a shared or local folder outside of SGE_ROOT
+> Enter an email address that will be sent problem reports
+> Press "n" to refuse to change the parameters you have just configured
+> Press enter to accept the next notice
+> Press "y" to install the startup scripts
+> Press enter twice to confirm the following messages
+> Press "n" for a file with a list of hosts
+> Enter the names of your hosts who will be able to administer and submit jobs (enter alone to finish adding hosts)
+> Skip shadow hosts for now (press "n")
+> Choose "1" for normal configuration and agree with "y"
+> Press enter to accept the next message and "n" to refuse to see the previous screen again and then finally enter to exit the installer

 命令行执行，安装NFS，将主控节点目录共享